 16. Ignoring Social Media

-These common SEO mistakes are made every day and it’s difficult for business owners to keep up with all the rules.
+…not hiring an SEO expert for China and your worldwide business.
+The above SEO mistakes are made every day and it’s difficult for business owners to keep up with all the rules.
 But as the data shows, weak search engine optimization limits online exposure and hurts businesses.
-We strongly suggest hiring a professional that can dedicate the time to make sure your website isn’t missing out on potential customers.
+We strongly suggest hiring a professional agency that can dedicate the time to make sure your website isn’t missing out on potential customers.